 I’ve been a freelancer for most of my working life.
 It’s an experience that has made me flexible, adaptable, a creative problem solver and capable of meeting the craziest of deadlines.

 It’s also given me a weird collection of interesting but less than useful facts.
-I know more about penguins, Tasmanian convicts, comedians and contact lenses than anyone needs to.
+I know more about penguins, Tasmanian convicts, comedians, Nobel Prize winners and contact lenses than anyone needs to.

-In my work as a writer and IPEd-accredited editor, I create content for print and online publications.
+I create content for print and online publications.
 I research and write from scratch, or edit existing text to make sure the message gets across clearly.
 I am a slightly obsessive proofreader with a great eye for detail.
-My work includes annual reports, magazines, newsletters, websites, academic theses and ‘real’ books.
+My work includes annual reports, magazines, newsletters, websites, academic theses and ‘real’ books for both trade publishers and self-publishing authors.

 Like most professional freelancers, I don’t have a niche.